-Dr. Zakaria Abdallah is the Principal and Lead Researcher of fracture and fatigue in the Steel and Metals Institute (SaMI) at Swansea University.
-This research institute acts as the research and development centre for the various steel and metal industries in the UK.
-The role of Dr Abdallah involves monitoring the in-house activities of manufacturing steel and metallic systems and mechanical testing and fracture characteristics under various testing conditions.
-In addition, activities such as Tribology, surface engineering and metal joining techniques fall under the major areas of expertise.
-Dr. Abdallah has also worked at the Rolls-Royce University Technology Centre at Swansea University.
-The past role involved research and development of the high temperature alloys utilised in aeroengines.
-This has provided extensive expertise in Nickel, Titanium and Steel alloys employed in the gas turbine.
-The power gearbox in the Rolls-Royce Ultrafan® aeroengine was one of the major projects on which Dr Abdallah has been working for several years.
-In the meantime, Dr. Abdallah has worked as a consultant for various industries, e.g. Airbus, TIMET, ETD, Rolls-Royce, in the UK under the umbrella of Swansea Materials Research and Testing (SMaRT) Ltd. Dr. Abdallah leads, or has led, several modules at Swansea University, e.g. advanced materials, fundamentals of materials, maths for materials engineers, design against fatigue, etc. Dr Abdallah is the supervisor of several undergraduate and postgraduate (MSc and PhD) students working on various projects related to steel and metallic alloys.
-Dr. Abdallah has a very good track record of publications in internationally-recognised and peer-reviewed journals alongside international conferences and open access books.
-His research interests include: Steel and Metals, Composite Materials, Materials Characterisation, Creep and Fatigue, Life Predictions of Materials, Thermo-Mechanical Testing, Heat Treatment, Tribology, Surface Engineering and Metal Joining.
+Dr Zak Abdallah is currently a Senior Lecturer in Sustainability, at the University of the West of England (UWE), with a particular interest in advanced materials and hydrogen technology.
+Prior to joining UWE, Dr Abdallah was the Technical Director at ITECH, a consultancy house and a registered business in the UK with the headquarters based in London.
+Moreover, Dr Abdallah was the Principal and Lead Academic of fracture and fatigue at the Steel and Metals Institute (SaMI) at Swansea University.
+During that role, Dr Abdallah was involved in monitoring the in-house activities of manufacturing steel and metallic systems, mechanical testing, and fracture characterisation under various testing conditions.
+In addition, his role involved activities related to tribology, surface engineering, metal joining, and hydrogen-induced corrosion.
+Dr Abdallah has also worked at the Rolls-Royce University Technology Centre at Swansea University working on materials-related projects for gas turbine applications including, but not limited to, Nickel, Titanium, and Steel alloys.
+The development of the power gearbox in the Rolls-Royce Ultrafan® aero-engine was one of the major projects on which Dr Abdallah has been working for several years.
+In the meantime, Dr Abdallah worked as a consultant for various industries, e.g. Airbus, TIMET, ETD, and Rolls-Royce, in the UK under the umbrella of Swansea Materials Research and Testing (SMaRT) Ltd. Dr Abdallah was the supervisor of several undergraduate and postgraduate (MSc and PhD/EngD) students working on various projects related to materials science.
+Dr Abdallah has a very good track record of publications in internationally-recognised and peer-reviewed journals alongside international conferences and open-access books.
+His research interests include Steel and Metals, Composite Materials, Materials Characterisation, Creep and Fatigue, Life Predictions of Materials, Thermo-Mechanical Testing, Heat Treatment, Tribology, Surface Engineering, Hydrogen Technology, Additive Manufacturing, Meta-Materials, Corrosion, Image Processing, Microscopy, MATLAB, FE Modelling and Metal Joining.